onnowhere/youtube_music_playlist_downloader/README.md

 - Existing albums are updated with any new or missing songs
 - Songs no longer in the playlist are moved to end of album
 - Song metadata is automatically generated using video info
-- Metadata includes Title, Artists, Album, and Track Number
+- Metadata includes Title/Artists/Album/Lyrics/Track Number
 - Cover art for songs are created by using video thumbnails

 [NOTE] This program and ffmpeg may be blocked by antivirus.